+Figure 7.
+Validation of (a) snow depth change for successive (\sim weekly) measurements and (b) corresponding snow depth over transects.
+Shaded symbols correspond to icy or fresh snow conditions.
+Horizontal (vertical) bars correspond to the ± 34 th percentile interval of within-transect in situ (UAV) snow depth estimates.

-25 4.2 SfM Performance with Snowpack Condition, Micro-topography and Wind Speed
+4.2 SfM performance with snowpack condition, microtopography and wind speed

 The mission performance of the consumer-grade UAV was encouraging given that it was often operated at the edge of its performance envelope in terms of wind speed and air temperature and under varying illumination conditions.
-The percentage of calibrated images and D decreased substantially in the presence of precipitation or very smooth surface conditions such as

-30 fresh snow or ice.
-The decrease was greatest over sites with low micro-topographic roughness (GN, GS and AA) although the lack of statistical significance for the decrease at AB and AC may be due to the limited number of icy/fresh snow dates (three).

-Qualitative assessment of imagery during snow covered conditions indicated that, in contrast to AB and AC that had substantial exposed vegetation and rough topography, key points at the other sites were chiefly found along ridges and shadows cast by snowdrifts.
+The percentage of calibrated images and D decreased substantially in the presence of precipitation or very smooth surface conditions such as fresh snow or ice.
+The decrease was greatest over sites with low microtopographic roughness (GN, GS and AA), although the lack of statistical significance for the decrease at AB and AC may be due to the limited number of icy/fresh snow dates (three).
+Qualitative assessment of imagery during snow-covered conditions indicated that, in contrast to AB and AC, which had substantial exposed vegetation and rough topography, key points at the other sites were chiefly found along ridges and shadows cast by snowdrifts.
 Bühler et al. (2017) and Gindraux et al. (2017) reported similar findings with other UAV systems for fresh snow but not for glacier ice.
-In our study, ice was typically in the form of a flat surface pond or smoothed snow pack while in these

-- 5 studies ice was the surface of a glacier that included topographic roughness.
+In our study, ice was typically in the form of a flat surface pond or smoothed snowpack, while in these studies ice was the surface of a glacier that included topographic roughness.
 In any case, the lower key point density in both their study and ours was due to smooth surfaces.
-In principle one could interpolate ΔSD across smooth regions using the ΔSD at their perimeter.
-Otherwise, the percentage of calibrated images did not vary substantially across sites and was consistently not a limiting factor in terms of performance (i.e. >97%). - 10 Key point density decreased by almost one order of magnitude when comparing missions flown with snow more than 1 day old and missions with either deep fresh snow or smooth icy snow packs.
-Previous studies have identified the drop in both elevation and SD accuracy due to deep fresh snow (Nolan et al. 2014; Avanzi et al. 2017) and icy conditions (Gindraux et al., 2017).
-Here we demonstrate that D may be a useful indicator of such conditions and hence an indicator of the quality of ΔSD estimates.
+In principle one could interpolate Δ SD across smooth regions using the Δ SD at their perimeter.
+Otherwise, the percentage of calibrated images did not vary substantially across sites and was consistently not a limiting factor in terms of performance (i.e. > 97 %).

+Key point density decreased by almost 1 order of magnitude when comparing missions flown with snow more than 1 day old and missions with either deep fresh snow or smooth icy snowpacks.
+Previous studies have identified the drop in both elevation and SD accuracy due to deep fresh snow (Nolan et al. 2015; Avanzi et al., 2017) and icy conditions (Gindraux et al., 2017).
+Here we demonstrate that D may be a useful indicator of such conditions and hence an indicator of the quality of Δ SD estimates.
 The experiment did not control for sky conditions.
-The one pair of missions with similar snow conditions but - 15 different sky conditions did not show substantial changes in either the percentage of calibrated images or D. Nevertheless, the lack of dense canopy conditions and controlled sky conditions means that this study does not address the issue of large cast shadows (or lack thereof) on estimating snow depth changes using a low flying UAV.
-Bühler et al. (2017) reported that digital surface models from UAV images acquired in cast shadows appeared to be qualitatively noisier than those without shadows and resulted in unrealistic (both negative and very high) estimates of SD after differencing from accuracy bare earth models. - 20 They suggested that a combination of visible and near-infrared imagery might reduce uncertainty in areas of cast shadow.
-Alternatively, measurements during overcast conditions may be sufficient to map ΔSD with sufficient accuracy in areas of persistent shadows.
+The one pair of missions with similar snow conditions but different sky conditions did not show substantial changes in either the percentage of calibrated images or D. Nevertheless, the lack of dense canopy conditions and controlled sky conditions means that this study does not address the issue of large cast shadows (or lack thereof) in estimating snow depth changes using a low-flying UAV.
+Bühler et al. (2017) reported that digital surface models from UAV images acquired in cast shadows appeared to be qualitatively noisier than those without shadows and resulted in unrealistic (both negative and very high) estimates of SD after differencing from bare-earth accuracy models.
+They suggested that a combination of visible and near-infrared imagery might reduce uncertainty in areas of cast shadow.
+Alternatively, measurements during overcast conditions may be sufficient to map Δ SD with sufficient accuracy in areas of persistent shadows.